 The Kingdom and the Judgment

-Paul says everyone will appear before Christ's judgment seat to receive a reward according to what he did in the body (2 Corinthians 5:10).
-His words were consistent with the Lord's teachings.
-"Do not marvel at this; for the hour is coming in which all who are in the graves will hear His voice and come forth‑‑those who have done good, to the resurrection of life, and those who have done evil, to the resurrection of condemnation" (John 5:28-29).
+Though some have taught to the contrary, Jesus plainly said everyone in the grave would be raised.
+"Do not marvel at this; for the hour is coming in which all who are in the graves will hear His voice and come forth--those who have done good, to the resurrection of life, and those who have done evil, to the resurrection of condemnation" (John 5:28-29).
 The parable of the judgment pictures what will happen following that resurrection.

 --Gary Hampton, author, evangelist, and preacher training school